 Common sources of information for cumulative effects assessment are identified below.
 Sources to be used will depend upon the complexity of individual situations and the amount of information available from other plans.
 Sources not listed below may have to be consulted based on individual circumstances.
 Not all sources of information need to be consulted for every THP.

 - 1. Consultation with Experts and Organizations:

 - (a) County Planning Department;

 - (c) Geologists;

-- (e) Hydrologists;
+- (e) Hydrologists:

 - (g) State Agencies;

 - 2. Records Examined:

-- (a) Soil Maps;
+- (a) Soil Maps:

 - (c) Aerial Photographs;

-- (e) THP Records;

 - (g) Basin Plans;

-- (i) Relevant Federal Agency Documents or Plans